Henrik-St/vscode-fugitive/README.md

 The Git command functionality is not currently planned.

 ## Out of scope
-The vscode git api does not support rebasing.
+The vscode git api does not support interactive rebasing.
 Therefore, functionality relying on rebasing is not supported.